Your header introduces the architecture of your site empowering your user for a successful journey though your site.

 Some are not available depending on the Level selected in the Styles tab.

-* The default UB lockup is best for internally focused sites, while the 'SUNY Modifier' version (the UB lockup supported with 'State University of New York') is best for sites that have a hybrid or external audience.
+* The simpler UB lockup (without SUNY Modifier) is best for internally focused sites, while the 'SUNY Modifier' version (the UB lockup supported with 'State University of New York') is best for sites that have external or hybrid audiences.

 Long titles can wrap on to a second line.
 To control where that break occurs, use a return in the field ('Enter' key).